 Back pain can be a sign of other things like infection, kidney stones, tumors, arthritis, or even pregnancy.
 See a doctor right away if you feel any numbness or tingling or if you have pain along with trouble urinating, weakness, numbness in your legs, or fever.
 You should also call your doctor if you have pain after a fall or other injury, or if you are losing weight when you’re not on a diet.

-If your back pain lasts more than three months, there's a pretty good chance it's chronic pain.
+If your back pain lasts more than three months, it could be chronic pain.
 This kind of pain usually needs longer-term treatments.
 Your doctor might recommend medication, spinal adjustment, physical therapy, and/or acupuncture.

 You may also need to make lifestyle changes, like losing weight, quitting smoking, getting more sleep, exercising more, and learning to lift properly.
 Support your back so it can support you.